TheRealBeef/Satisfactory-Resource-Roulette/README.md

   - Lower values results in higher diversity and randomness among nodes.
 - Individual options to group resources that are not grouped by default (E.g. Uranium, SAM, etc)

-## Known Bugs
+## Known Bugs/Issues
+- Nodes visually shift as you get closer to them the first time, this is the result of automagically aligning them.
+This only occurs once per node in each save, when it is about 250m away from the player location.
+I'll look into smoothing this motion in the future.
 - I haven't gotten local multiplayer to work yet on my machine, so it's yet untested in Multiplayer/Dedicated.
 - Crude oil and resource node meshes have grass spawning through them sometimes, this should be able to be resolved in roadmap later on
-- Currently conflicts with Buildable Nodes Redux and potentially All Minable as well.
+- Currently conflicts with "Buildable Nodes Redux" and potentially "All Minable" as well.

 ## Changelog
 - Version: 1.0.3